directus/v8-archive/docs/guide/README.md

 ]
 ```

-Notice that filters always pass a `\Directus\Hook\Payload` object as first parameter and it must return a payload object.

 ### `feedback`

 It doesn't do anything on version 2.0, but it was created to ping our server to understand approximately how many instances of Directus exists.